22750 Hawthorne Blvd. Suite 218

 Phone: (310) 878-2874

-Neural Prolotherapy (NPT) is one of the newest advances in Regenerative Medicine used to treat nerve pain and musculoskeletal pain due to sports injuries or chronic pain conditions.
+Perineural Injection Therapy (PIT) is one of the newest advances in Regenerative Medicine used to treat nerve pain and musculoskeletal pain due to sports injuries or chronic pain conditions.
 It involves the injection of natural sugars just below the skin to promote healing of injured nerves, restoration of tissue function and elimination of pain.
-NPT was discovered by Dr. John Lyftogt from New Zealand, who has been using this method to treat musculoskeletal injuries and various pain conditions over the last decade with amazing results.
+PIT was discovered by Dr. John Lyftogt from New Zealand, who has been using this method to treat musculoskeletal injuries and various pain conditions over the last decade with amazing results.

-NPT is also known as Neural Regenerative Technique (NRT), Perineural Injection Treatment (PIT), Perineual Subcutaneous Injections (PSI), Neurofascial Prolotherapy and The Lyftogt technique.
+PIT is also known as Neural Prolotherapy (NPT), Neural Regenerative Technique (NRT), Perineual Subcutaneous Injections (PSI), Neurofascial Prolotherapy and The Lyftogt technique.

-NPT has revolutionized the treatment of nerve or neuropathic pain.
+PIT has revolutionized the treatment of nerve or neuropathic pain.
 At Acuprolo Institute we see many patients who have “tried everything”, including surgery, and still have persistent pain.
 This is usually due to injured and non-healing sensory nerves that lead to inflammation and delay of healing.
-These people tend to respond well to NPT.
-NPT is very effective in treating conditions due to inflamed nerves such as trigeminal neuralgia, migraines, diabetic neuropathy, Morton’s neuroma, post herpetic neuralgia due to zoster infection, post surgical pain, reflex sympathetic dystrophy, fibromyalgia.
-NPT is also used to treat pain due to musculoskeletal injuries including shoulder, knee, elbow, neck and low back, ankle, temporal mandibular joint (TMJ), and many other conditions.
+These people tend to respond well to PIT.
+PIT is very effective in treating conditions due to inflamed nerves such as trigeminal neuralgia, migraines, diabetic neuropathy, Morton’s neuroma, post herpetic neuralgia due to zoster infection, post surgical pain, reflex sympathetic dystrophy, fibromyalgia.
+PIT is also used to treat pain due to musculoskeletal injuries including shoulder, knee, elbow, neck and low back, ankle, temporal mandibular joint (TMJ), and many other conditions.

 Multiple shallow injections are done under the skin using a very short, thin needle to target painful sensitive nerves with natural substances aimed to stop nerve inflammation, promote healing of injured nerves, restore tissue function and eliminate pain.
 Tissue injury or injury to nerves by stretching, constricting, or cutting them (such as after surgery or due to tight muscle spasms), activate a receptor on nerves called Transient Receptor Potential Cation Channel V1 (TrpV1), also known as the capsaicin or chili pepper receptor.
 This results in nerve release of substances that cause inflammation, swelling, burning painful sensations (neuropathic pain) and chronic nerve dysfunction.
 It is postulated that dextrose and mannitol inhibit TrpV1 nerve receptors, preventing this inflammatory cascade and restoring normal nerve function.